mikeoverbay/TankExporter/README.md

 Read this Issue thread to get the fix and how to use it.</br>
 https://github.com/mikeoverbay/TankExporter/issues/23

+## version 141
+Merged tank search function by TuNguyen227.
+I made a few chnages to his code.

 ## version 140
 Added 3rd gui package. fixed a bug in FBX view.
 Please test and report any missing tanks or other bugs to issues.